jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

-The fundementals of code
+The fundamentals of code
 =========================

 Some terminology
 ----------------

 Computer programming is full of jargon.
-Fortunately, most of the jargon is comoon across all languages.
+Fortunately, most of the jargon is common across all languages.
 The idea of this chapter is to cover those basics so that when we get to a language we can focus on the language, rather than also learning the jargon!
 In this chapter we're going to use pseudo-code.
 This is code-like text that is easier to read.